mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/01/cosign-with-gke.md

 ---
-title: cosign with gke and kms
+title: sigstore's cosign and policy-controller with gke and kms
 date: 2023-01-23
 tags: [gcp, kubernetes, security, containers]
-description: let's see how we could sign our own private container images and then how to only allow them to be deployed in our gke cluster
+description: let's see how we could sign our own private container images with sigstore's cosign and then how to only allow them to be deployed in our gke cluster thanks to sigstore's policy-controller
 aliases:
     - /cosign-with-gke/
 ---
-With KubeCon, [GitOpsCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2PVniTC7pKpHx1KsYjsOJnJ), [SigstoreCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2MUNId2hvHBnrGCCbmou_gl) and [SecurityCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2Mwt-aVXI6ItZX5s9izAp0F) NA 2022, Secure Software Supply Chain (S3C) demonstrated that it is not anymore just a trend or a buzz.
+At [KubeCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2O5aNpRM71NQyx3WUe1xpTn), [GitOpsCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2PVniTC7pKpHx1KsYjsOJnJ), [SigstoreCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2MUNId2hvHBnrGCCbmou_gl) and [SecurityCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2Mwt-aVXI6ItZX5s9izAp0F) NA 2022, Secure Software Supply Chain (S3C) demonstrated that it is not anymore just a trend or a buzz.
 It's getting more and more serious, we are seeing a lot of simplication about how to set up and leverage such technologies.

 > Don't trust registries.